Christine Chambers Goodman, J.D.

 While at Stanford Law School, Professor Goodman participated on the board of directors for the Annual Women of Color and the Law Conference, worked as a teaching assistant in the political science department, and was an assistant editor for a new journal on gender issues.
 After law school she worked as an associate at Manatt, Phelps & Phillips (1991-93) and Gipson, Hoffman & Pancione (1993-1995), engaging in civil litigation in state and federal courts.
 In 1995, Professor Goodman began teaching at UCLA, and created and taught a course in lawyering skills for public interest attorneys.

-Professor Goodman served on the Board of Trustees of the Los Angeles County Bar Association, and as a former chair of its Diversity in the Profession Committee.
-She also is an officer of the Black Women Lawyers Association of Los Angeles, and serves on the Board of Governors of California Women Lawyers.
-She is a frequent speaker on the subject of bias.
+Professor Goodman served on the Board of Trustees of the Los Angeles County Bar Association, and was chair of its Diversity in the Profession Committee.
+She has served as an officer of the Black Women Lawyers Association of Los Angeles, and on the Board of Governors of California Women Lawyers, and will become President of CWL in the fall.
+Professor Goodman is a frequent speaker on the subject of bias.